anxodio/kanban-talk/slides.md

 - This is opossed to time-based approach like Scrum

 Note:
-Optimize flow not resources, getting things done, reduce waste, improve value
+Optimize flow not resources, getting things done, start finishing stop starting, reduce waste, improve value

 ---